gajus/liqe/README.md

   type OperatorToken,
   type RangeExpressionToken,
   type RegexExpressionToken,
+  type RelationalOperatorToken,
   type TagExpressionToken,
 } from 'liqe';
 ```

-There are 9 AST tokens that describe a parsed Liqe query.
+There are 10 AST tokens that describe a parsed Liqe query.

 If you are building a serializer, then you must implement all of them for the complete coverage of all possible query inputs.
 Refer to the [built-in serializer](./src/serialize.ts) for an example.